 Kids have fickle palates, often requiring repeated exposures before they are willing to try new food.
 While parents want their kids to eat well, they report being short on time and thus often losing motivation.
 As a result, our primary challenges were:

-2. How do we make healthy food playful, not prescriptive?
+2. How might we make healthy food playful, not prescriptive?

-solutions: How do we make adventurous eating easier for parents?
+solutions: How might we make adventurous eating easier for parents?